nextcloud/documentation/admin_manual/enterprise_user_management/user_auth_shibboleth.rst

 	  Require all granted
 	</Location>

-Depending on the ownCloud Shibboleth app mode, you may need to revisit this configuration.
+Depending on the Nextcloud Shibboleth app mode, you may need to revisit this configuration.

-The ownCloud Shibboleth App
+The Nextcloud Shibboleth App
 ---------------------------

-After enabling the Shibboleth app on your Apps page, you need to choose the app mode and map the necessary Shibboleth environment variables to ownCloud user attributes on your Admin page.
+After enabling the Shibboleth app on your Apps page, you need to choose the app mode and map the necessary Shibboleth environment variables to Nextcloud user attributes on your Admin page.

 .. figure:: ../images/shib-gui5.png
    :alt: Shibboleth configuration screen.

-   *figure 1: Enabling Shibboleth on the ownCloud Admin page*
+   *figure 1: Enabling Shibboleth on the Nextcloud Admin page*

 Choosing the App Mode
 ^^^^^^^^^^^^^^^^^^^^^